Best MTB bottle cages 2024 – top-rated, secure and easy-to-use cages for off-road riding

 -

 Arundel’s popular Mandible cage is made fully from carbon and weighs a mere 28g, making it an excellent choice for XC weight-weenies.
-It may cost a fortune, but there’s a reason that it’s a regular kit choice for the pros.
+It may cost a small fortune, but there’s a reason that it’s a regular kit choice for the pros.

 Don’t take its featherlight weight to mean it’s flimsy; it’s got such a firm grip that you actually need to use a bit of muscle to insert the bottle in the first place.
 If you’re sick of losing bottles on the trails and don’t want to add a load of excess weight to your frame, then this is by far one of the best MTB bottle cages we’ve used, and it’s pretty easy on the eyes too, which never hurts.